 Henry Hastings Sibley was born in Detroit, Michigan, in 1809.
 He read and studied law before becoming a clerk for the American Fur Company at Sault Ste.
 Marie in 1828.
 By 1834, Sibley had become a partner with the American Fur Company and established his post at Mendota, Minnesota.

-Sibley quickly became the most prominent trader in the region having intermingled with the Dakota Indians.
+Sibley quickly became the most prominent trader in the region having intermingled with the Dakota people.
 He was known as a friend to the Dakota who called him, “the long trader” because of his height.
 As the fur trade dwindled, Sibley became a successful businessman investing in lumbering, river transportation, railroads, and land speculation.
 Sibley also entered into politics, becoming a member of the U.S. House of Representatives in 1848 as the member from Wisconsin’s At-Large District.
 As a U.S. Representative, Sibley played a major role in establishing Minnesota as a territory in 1849.
-Sibley also played a major role in the 1851 treaties of the Traverse des Sioux and Mendota which eventually led to the establishment of Minnesota as state.
+Sibley also played a major role in the 1851 treaties of Traverse des Sioux and Mendota which eventually led to the establishment of Minnesota as state.
 In 1858, Henry Sibley became the first Governor of Minnesota.

 Rhoda R. Gilman, Henry Hastings Sibley: Divided Heart, (St. Paul: Minnesota Historical Society Press, 2004).